tonyjurg/Nestle1904GBI/docs/about.md

 This repository is part of a set of repositories dedicated to storing the code and data generated for the 'Nestle 1904 Text-Fabric conversion project'.
 One of the objectives of this project is to create a high-quality Text-Fabric presentation of the Treebank Nestle 1904 Greek New Testament, resembling the Text-Fabric implementation of the Hebrew Old Testament ([BHSA](https://github.com/ETCBC/bhsa)).
 The project is a collaboration between [ETCBC](https://github.com/ETCBC) (Vrije Universiteit Amsterdam) and [CBLC](https://github.com/CenterBLC) (Andrews University).

-The project produced various TextFabric presentations of the Nestle 1904 Greek New Testament, including:
+The project produced various Text-Fabric presentations of the Nestle 1904 Greek New Testament, including:
 * Nestle1904GBI: [`Webpage`](https://tonyjurg.github.io/Nestle1904GBI/) [`Github`](https://github.com/tonyjurg/Nestle1904GBI)
 * Nestle1904LFT: [`Webpage`](https://tonyjurg.github.io/Nestle1904LFT/) [`Github`](https://github.com/tonyjurg/Nestle1904LFT)
 * tfgreek2 (test version for final product): [`Github`](https://github.com/saulocantanhede/tfgreek2)